 Today I am serving you this super famous meal in the Philippines.
 It is called Humba and it originated from my part of the Philippine island, Visayas.
 I have been eating this meal my whole life; although currently, I tend to hold back for health reasons; but once in a while, on a special occasion, I make a huge batch satiating my Humba craving.

 My goal for this post is for you to try this Filipino meal whose taste you cannot find in any American food.
-It has the combination of saltiness, sourness and sweetness; so Humba is worth trying for.
-It has a unique and a very surprising flavor.
-Try making this Humba once in awhile to bring yourself to a more adventurous flavor.
+It has a combination of saltiness, sourness, and sweetness; so Humba is worth trying for.
+It has a unique and very surprising flavor.
+Try making this Humba once in a while to bring yourself to a more adventurous flavor.

-When cooking Humba, it is always the best to use the pork belly, but this time, I chose pork hock because I am planning to make Crispy Pata for next week and it is cheaper to buy in bulk so here it is, Humba in Pork Hock form.
-In term of the taste, the Pork Hock really delivered and in my opinion, it is not as fatty as the Pork Belly.
-Although I am more biased in the Pork belly… As my late grandma said, “the more oily, the more shiny you face shall be.”
+When cooking Humba, it is always best to use the pork belly, but this time, I chose pork hock because I am planning to make Crispy Pata for next week and it is cheaper to buy in bulk so here it is, Humba in Pork Hock form.
+In terms of the taste, the Pork Hock really delivered, and in my opinion, it is not as fatty as the Pork Belly.
+Although I am more biased in the Pork belly… As my late grandma said, “the more oily, the shinier your face shall be.”
 And, although the doctor will not be pleased, it is also tastier from the pork fat.

 How to Cook Humba Plus Video - Slow Cooked

 - 1/4 cup brown light brown sugar